rust-lang/blog.rust-lang.org/content/inside-rust/program-management-2026-jul-aug.md

 ## Content

 Seems like we've accidentally created a rite of passage in which a program manager has to [anxiously get involved in at least one t-content production][pm-2025-09] :-).
 I've mentioned before that I got to interview [Alice Cecile][alice-cecile] ([Bevy Engine][bevy]) at RustWeek.
-This and twelve other interviews are now [available on YouTube][youtube-rustweek], so please check them out!
+This and twelve other interviews are now [available on YouTube][youtube-rustweek], so feel free to check them out!

 The content team [has started publishing interviews from RustConf and Kangrejos 2025][youtube-kangrejos] as well.